Banging Toolbox

 An orbital sander is used if you want to achieve an ultra-smooth surface in a fast time frame.
 Due to its orbital motion, it can produce a flawless finishing surface, especially on larger areas.

-One common misconception people have is the difference between an orbit and orbital motion.
-To clear that out, an orbit is a simple spinning motion, while orbital is a random dimensional motion.
-A cordless orbital sander that is more portable is best, such as the Makita palm sander that can give you flexibility and powerful performance.
+A cordless orbital sander that is more portable is best, such as the Makita palm sander which can give you flexibility and powerful performance.

 • Versatile type of sander due to its bigger motors.